-- Using a leash in public.
+- Keep your dog on a leash in public.

-- Keeping up with regular veterinary care.
+- Maintain your pet’s health with regular veterinary care.